Faker-lz/GoogleSpider/README.md

 # GoogleSpider

-Crawl the information of a given keyword on Google search engine
+A very stable spider that crawls the information of a given keywords on Google search engine

 ## Config